RadiumProduction/Birth/README.md

 * Retweet specified tweets.
 * Favorite retweets.
 * Save and load specified data "birth data".(Extension is ".br".)
+* Register plurality of twitter accounts.
 * Blocked list.
-(If you register word or account to block list, Birth don't retweet the tweet included it,)
+(If you register words or account to block list, Birth doesn't retweet tweets included these,)
 * Tweet about staus of use.
 (The number of times that Birth retweeted,)
 * Set interval for retweet and limit number of retweeted times.
-* Select tweet's extraction form which account's timeline.
+* Select tweets description timeline.
 * Select languege.
 (Japanese,English,French)
 * Theme change.
 (Five colors)
 * Set wallpaper of app.